-320 1.
-Communicating with persons diagnosed as having Alzheimer's disease or other forms of dementia;
+1. Communicating with persons diagnosed as having Alzheimer's disease or other forms of

-321 2.
-The psychological, social, and physical needs of those persons; and b.
+2. The psychological, social, and physical needs of those persons; and b.
 The provisions of paragraph (10)a. of this section do not apply to persons certified to practice medicine under the Medical Practice Act, Chapter 17 of Title 24 or first responders including police officers, firefighters and emergency medical technicians.

-322 3.
-Safety measures which need to be taken with those persons.
+3. Safety measures which need to be taken with those persons.

-323 The mandatory training required under this paragraph applies only to those healthcare providers who must 324 participate in continuing education programs;
+The mandatory training required under this paragraph applies only to those healthcare providers who must participate in continuing education programs;

-328 (4410) Maintain such facilities throughout the State as may be required for the effective and efficient operation of 329 the Department;
+(4410) Maintain such facilities throughout the State as may be required for the effective and efficient operation of the Department;

-330 (12 11) Adopt an official seal or seals for the Department;
+(12 11) Adopt an official seal or seals for the Department;

-331 (13 12) The Secretary in cooperation with the division directors shall prepare a proposed budget for the operation be operated within the limitations of the annual appropriation and any other funds appropriated by the General Assembly.
+(13 12) The Secretary in cooperation with the division directors shall prepare a proposed budget for the operation of the Department to be submitted for the consideration of the Governor and the General Assembly.
+The Department shall be operated within the limitations of the annual appropriation and any other funds appropriated by the General Assembly.
+Special funds may be used in accordance with approved programs, grants and appropriations;